flatpak/flatpak-github-actions/README.md

 # flatpak-github-actions
-Build your flatpak application using Github Actions?
+Build your flatpak application using Github Actions

 ## How to use?

-Add a new workflow by creating a .yml file under .github/workflows with this content
+Add a new workflow by creating a `.yml` file under `.github/workflows` with this content

 ```yaml
 on: [push, pull_request]
 name: Flatpak